AhmadAshraf2/restaurantAPI/README.md

 --> localhost:8000/docs

 Please note that I am using localhost not 0.0.0.0 as IP address.
-We are forwarding port from dokcer container to host machine, because of this swagger will start throwing a warning (cannot read from 0.0.0.0 but will work perfectly).
+We are forwarding port from docker container to host machine, because of this swagger will start throwing a warning (cannot read from 0.0.0.0 but will work perfectly).
 Using localhost will get rid of this warning message.

 PUT, POST, DELETE endpoints require authentication.
 To authenticate a user in swagger, we have to add authentication token in our request.